 - Eat: The Apple House; The Daily Grind, Spelunkers, The Main Street Mill Restaurant

 - Stay: Many small motels, chain hotels, and area rental homes and cabins

 - Outfitters & Gear Shops: Front Royal Canoe; Downriver Canoe Company; Skyline Canoe Company

 - Insider Tip: Several sites along the Blue Ridge Whiskey Wine Loop are in Front Royal.
 Extend your stay and venture out to more!

 With a population of about six thousand residents, Marion is a small Southwest Virginia mountain town with easy access to Hungry Mother State Park, one of Virginia’s original six state parks.
 Spend your days hiking the trails, fishing, boating, and swimming, then spend the evening listening to live music with a wood-fired pizza and a local brew at 27 Lions.
 If scenic drives are more your speed, don’t miss the Back of the Dragon, a scenic 32-mile mountain drive with more than three hundred curves – perfect for motorcycles and sports cars.

-- Hang: The Speakeasy at The General Frances Marion for classic cocktails; 27 Lions for live music and a great beer list; Appalachian Mountain Spirits Distillery for moonshine and whiskey tastings.
+- Hang: The Speakeasy at The General Frances Marion for classic cocktails; 27 Lions for live music and a great beer list.

 - Eat: 27 Lions, Wolfe’s BBQ, The Wooden Pickle; Dip Dogs